 Articles

-Winging it Posted about 10 years ago
+Winging it Posted over 10 years ago

 The Hurricanes victory over the Crusaders at the weekend was not a triumph of strategy, but of wing play.
 The match could indeed provide a very good coaching manual on what to do and what not to do as a winger.
 26 of the Hurricanes 29 points came about because of the overwhelming superiority of their wings.